Tampere light rail: Rolling stock

 After a bidding process, the Kajaani-based company Škoda Transtech was selected as the supplier of the rolling stock in October 2016.
 A competing bidder lodged a complaint with the market court, but the complaint was rejected in October 2017.
 Following the decision, Transtech and the city of Tampere signed an agreement for the delivery of the Artic X34 tram vehicles.
 The tram design was finalised in 2018.

 Nineteen vehicles were delivered for the opening of the first phase of the tramway.
 The contract also included options for up to 46 additional vehicles and for extra modules to extend tram length.
 The first vehicles were test-driven in 2020.
-In 2022, an agreement was made to assemble a sixth additional vehicle from spare parts, followed by further orders for five and then three more trams.This brought the total of 28 vehicles for the first and second stages, with a price per vehicle of 3.2 to 3.8 million euro and the price for the entire order of about 97.5 million euro.
+In 2022, an agreement was made to assemble a sixth additional vehicle from spare parts, followed by further orders for five and then three more trams.
+This brought the total of 28 vehicles for the first and second stages, with a price per vehicle of 3.2 to 3.8 million euro and the price for the entire order of about 97.5 million euro.

 In September 2024, an agreement was made for Transtech to extend eleven trams with an additional 10-metre long module, increasing capacity by 30%.
 The first extended tram is expected to be ready for testing in 2026.
 A further order was placed in December 2024 for additional seven three-section trams and eight extension modules for existing vehicles, with deliveries scheduled for 2027–2028.

 The model used on the Tampere tram is the ForCity Smart Artic X34 and they are 37.3 metres long, low-floored and bidirectional.
 The contract includes an option to lengthen the vehicles to 47 metres.
 The industrial design company Idis Design was selected to design the vehicles in January 2018.
 Core design solutions were developed in early 2018, followed by refinement using a life-size mock-up to finalise details.
 The first raw model tram was completed in March 2018 and the finished model was presented to Tampere citizens in February 2019.
 Construction of the vehicles began at Transtech's Otanmäki facility in Kajaani in October 2018; the first unit was completed and delivered to Tampere in May 2020.
 In February 2020, Transtech had already provided a TW 6000 tram from 1981 to Tampere as a test vehicle.

 The vehicles have capacity for 264 passengers, including 104 seated.
-The The maximum operating speed is 70 km/h; the average speed is 19 to 22 km/h.
+The maximum operating speed is 70 km/h; the average speed is 19 to 22 km/h.
 Movement between the platform and the tram is level and accessible.
 The final exterior design and color scheme were announced in October 2018, with brick red selected as the primary color.